dotnet/docs-aspire/docs/azure/integrations-overview.md

 - The `webHookEndpoint` parameter is passed as an expression that resolves to the URL from the `api` project references' "https" endpoint with the `/hook` route.
 - The `principalId` and `principalType` parameters are passed as well-known parameters.

 The well-known parameters are convention-based and shouldn't be accompanied with a corresponding value when passed using the `WithParameter` API.
 Well-known parameters simplify some common functionality, such as _role assignments_, when added to the Bicep templates, as shown in the preceding example.
 Role assignments are required for the Event Grid webhook to send events to the specified endpoint.
-For more information, see [EventGrid Data Sender role assignment](/azure/role-based-access-control/built-in-roles/integration#eventgrid-data-sender).
+For more information, see [Event Grid Data Sender role assignment](/azure/role-based-access-control/built-in-roles/integration#eventgrid-data-sender).

 ### Get outputs from Bicep references